indabax-za/indabax-za.github.io/content/faq/_index.md

 #### {{<icon "fa-solid fa-plane">}} &nbsp; **How do I get to the venue from O.R.
 Tambo Airport?** {.faq-item}

 The venue is a 30 minute drive from the airport.
 There are a number of options for getting to the venue from the airport:
+* [Gautrain](https://www.gautrain.co.za/): We advise taking the Gautrain from O.R.
+Tambo to Rosebank station, followed by an e-hailing ride to Wits.
+We **do not** advise taking the Gautrain to Park Station due to safety concerns.
+* E-hailing services from the airport are also available.

+If you are driving, from the airport:
+* Leave the airport and get on the R24 travelling to Johannesburg.
+* Travel on the R24 for ~8km.
+* Use the left 3 lanes to take exit 113 for N3 S towards Germiston/Durban.
+* Travel about ~3km and then take the interchange to the Francois Oberholzer Freeway (M2).
+* Continue on the M2 for ~10km.
+* Take exit 10 to merge onto De Villiers Graaff Motorway (M1) toward Sandton/Pretoria.
+* Take exit 12 for Smit Street toward Johannesburg/M10/Wits.
+* Keep left and turn left onto Smit Street.
+* Take the first left onto Eendracht St.
+* At the first traffic light, turn left onto De Korte.
+* Enter Wits via Yale Road South Entrance.
+* Parking locations on Wits campus TBC!

 #### {{<icon "ti-layout-list-thumb">}} &nbsp; **What are some things to do in Johannesburg?** {.faq-item}